Implementing Trust Boundaries in Government GIS

 Step-by-Step Boundary Workflow

-Agencies frequently lose provenance during step three because legacy GIS platforms strip custom metadata during format conversion or geoprocessing.
+Agencies frequently lose provenance during format conversion or geoprocessing because legacy GIS platforms strip custom metadata.
 To prevent lineage loss, Establishing Trust Boundaries in GIS mandates sidecar manifest storage alongside native geospatial formats, ensuring provenance survives regardless of platform-specific metadata handling quirks.

 Phase Action Validation Check